Wills and Estates

 When obtaining an original will from a lawyer’s office, you should call ahead to arrange pick up, bringing with you a piece of government issued photo identification (to prove that you are the Executor) and an original death certificate (to prove that the deceased actually died).

 At this point, it is recommended that you seek legal advice.
 You can retain the lawyer of your choosing and not necessarily the drafting lawyer.
 The lawyer will assist you throughout the process, which is rather slow.
-Beneficiaries should expect to wait at least a year to receive their inheritance, depending on whether an Application for a Certificate of Appointment of Estate Trustee With a Will (formerly known as ‘probate’) is required.
+Beneficiaries should expect to wait up to a year to receive their inheritance, depending on whether an Application for a Certificate of Appointment of Estate Trustee With a Will (formerly known as ‘probate’) is required.

 Beyond the above, your other responsibilities as a Trustee may include arranging the funeral, writing an obituary, cancelling the deceased’s subscriptions and services, applying for a Certificate of Appointment and paying the Estate Administration Tax, determining the value of all accounts as of the date of death and collapsing all investments and bank accounts into an estate account, filing an Estate Information Return, advertising for creditors, selling real property, paying all debts, filing tax returns, holding back any taxes owing to Canada Revenue Agency, obtaining a Clearance Certificate, providing an accounting to the residual beneficiaries (those beneficiaries who will share in the ‘residue’), obtaining signed releases from those beneficiaries and ultimately, disbursing funds to the beneficiaries.